FreshRSS/FreshRSS/docs/en/admins/06_LinuxInstall.md

 ## Part 3: Creating a Database for FreshRSS

-Start a MySQL session. running this command will ask you for the MySQL password you set earler, and then put you into a prompt that should look like `MariaDB [(none)]>`
+Start a MySQL session. running this command will ask you for the MySQL password you set earlier, and then put you into a prompt that should look like `MariaDB [(none)]>`

 ```sh
 mysql -u root -p